micmejia/bible-dump/NKJV/Ephesians/Eph 6.md

 Peace to the brethren, and love with faith, from God the Father and the Lord Jesus Christ.

 ###### 24
 Grace _be_ with all those who love our Lord Jesus Christ in sincerity.
-Amen. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Ephesians 6:9 NU _He who is both their Master and yours is_ [^b]: Ephesians 6:11 _schemings_ [^c]: Ephesians 6:12 NU _this darkness,_
+Amen.